- Cama-i, quyana tailuci!

 - "Greetings, thank you for coming!"

-2021 Alaska Teacher of the Year Nomination Period is OPEN!
+2021 Alaska Teacher of the Year Nomination Period is CLOSED!

 Alaska has many outstanding teachers that are worthy of this award.
 The Alaska Teacher of the Year (TOY) Program gives us an exciting opportunity to identify Alaska’s best teachers!
 Any interested Alaska citizen may make nominations for the Alaska Teacher of the Year.
 The Alaska TOY Program is an excellent way to acknowledge the expertise, skills, accomplishments, and professionalism of teachers within your school.
-Nomination period closes on June 1, 2020.
-Click here to access the nomination form.
+Nomination period is closed.

-2020 Teacher of the Year – Amy Gallaway
+Kelly Shrein - 2021 Teacher of the Year

 - Program Coordinator